awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **New Features**
 + \(Oct 24, 2019\) The following new features in EMR notebooks are available with all Amazon EMR releases\.
+  + Instance Metadata Service \(IMDS\) V2 support status: Amazon EMR 5\.23\.1, 5\.27\.1 and 5\.32 or later components use IMDSv2 for all IMDS calls\.
+For IMDS calls in your application code, you can use both IMDSv1 and IMDSv2, or configure the IMDS to use only IMDSv2 for added security\.
+For other 5\.x EMR releases, disabling IMDSv1 causes cluster startup failure\.
   + You can now associate Git repositories with EMR notebooks to store your notebooks in a version controlled environment\.
 You can share code with peers and reuse existing Jupyter notebooks through remote Git repositories\.
 For more information, see [Associate Git Repositories with Amazon EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-git-repo.html) in the *Amazon EMR Management Guide*\.
   + The [nbdime utility](https://github.com/jupyter/nbdime)Â is now available in EMR notebooks to simplify comparing and merging notebooks\. Â
   + EMR notebooks now support JupyterLab\.
 JupyterLab is a web\-based interactive development environment fully compatible with Jupyter notebooks\.
 You can now choose to open your notebook in either JupyterLab or Jupyter notebook editor\.Â